 An island nation that is ultra-modern and steeped in tradition, Singapore is a fascinating place to live.
 It is a melting pot of cultures from ethnic Chinese to Malays and ethnic Indians and manages to combine luxury hotels and shopping malls with authentic night markets serving up delicious street food.

 Singapore is also working towards its aim of becoming “a city in a garden”, with skyscrapers covered in plant life, green spaces and a focus on sustainability.
 Add in white-sand beaches and great infrastructure and you can have yourself a very nice expat lifestyle.
-Read on for more details…
+So if your future plans include moving to Singapore, read on for more details…ore details…

 What is it like to live in Singapore?
-A city-state made up of one main island and 62 islets, Singapore ranked fourth for quality of life in the latest Internations expat survey and sixth in safety and security, a great overall result.
+A city-state made up of one main island and 62 islets, Singapore ranked third under “Quality of Urban Living 2021” in a recent report by InterNations entitled Expat City Ranking 2021, including topping the Safety & Politics Subcategory.
+Singapore ranked number 5 overall as The Best & Worst Cities for Expats, a great overall result.
 It is compact – the main island measures just 50km by 27km – with fantastic public transport infrastructure, modern accommodation and a great social scene.
-You’ll certainly find a lot of people living like you, the population of Singapore is 5.1million with 1.65million non-residents and English is one of the official languages.
+You’ll certainly find a lot of people living like you, the population of Singapore is 5.6million with 2.16million expats, and English is one of the official languages.

 Cost of Living

 Of course, there has to be a downside.
 Singapore can be an expensive place to live, particularly with space at a premium when you’re looking to buy or rent a place to live.
 In fact, you should expect to pay 50-60% more than buying or renting in the United Kingdom.
 To keep prices down, you may need to look for apartments further away from the business centre and opt for HDBs, which are Singapore state-owned housing.